Biswajeet Chatterjee: Later career

 In 1975, Biswajit produced and directed his own film, Kahte Hai Mujhko Raja.
 The film besides him starred Dharmendra, Hema Malini, Shatrughan Sinha, and Rekha.
 He had done one film Anjana Safar with Rekha previously.
 R.D.
 Burman composed the music.
 Later, he went back to acting.
 He will make a film on Netaji Subash Chandra Bose's life (in Hindi, English and Bengali) and will act in a new untitled Hindi film (murder mystery) with his younger daughter actress Prima Chatterjee.
 He has also acted in a Hindi Stage Play, Ulta Seedha, produced directed written by wife Ira Chatterjee.
 In the play, he acted with his daughter Prima.

 Political career

-In the 2014 general elections, Biswajit contested from New Delhi as an All India Trinamool Congress candidate.
+In the 2014 general elections, Biswajit contested from New Delhi as an Trinamool Congress candidate.
 He finished 7th, securing only 909 votes.

 In 2019, he joined Bharatiya Janata Party.

 Personal life

 Biswajit has a son and a daughter by his first wife, the late Ratna Chatterjee.
 His son Prosenjit and elder daughter Pallavi Chatterjee are also actors in the Bengali Film Industry.
 Biswajit lives in Mumbai with his second wife, Ira Chatterjee who is producer, director, writer of stage plays and is owner of Dream Theatre.
 Their daughter, Prima Chatterjee is a film actress, theatre actress and a dance performer.